OctopusDeploy/docs/docs/installation/octopus-server-linux-container/octopus-in-kubernetes.md

 ```

 :::hint
 Firewall rules may also need to be configured to allow the Kubernetes cluster access to the Filestore.
-Refer to the [Filestore Firewall rules documentation](https://cloud.google.com/filestore/docs/configuring-firewall) for further details.
+Refer to the [Filestore Firewall rules](https://cloud.google.com/filestore/docs/configuring-firewall) for further details.
 :::

 Once the storage class has been defined, you can mount your persistent volume claims using the name of the storage class.
 In the example above that was named `my-custom-network-csi-filestore`.